wcpannell/ISAProject/readme.rst

 3. Zero status register (1 bit)
 4. Operation result (signed 16 bit)

 The carry and zero bits are status registers.
-These status bits can be used by both the ALU and by users (they are mapped in data memory) to make decisions about the state of arithmatic.
+These status bits can be used by both the ALU and by users (they are mapped in data memory as tightly integrated peripherals) to make decisions about the state of arithmatic.
 For example, if performing 32bit addition in software, the carry bit will be monitored by the program to determine when the lower byte has overflowed, necessitating an increment of the high bytes.
 The carry bit is also used as an inverted borrow bit for subtraction, allowing the program to determine that an operation underflowed in order to compare magnitude of the two values (<, >).
 Likewise, a set Zero bit after subtraction indicates equality of the subtracted values.
 See the Register Section for more information.

 ALU Instructions
 ~~~~~~~~~~~~~~~~

-Status bits pass through unless listed in the affects Status box
+Status bits pass through the ALU unaffected by the operation unless listed in the Affects Status box

 +-------+-----------+--------------------------------------+---------+---------+------+
 | Op    | Operation | Description                          | Used    | Affects | PC   |